khaveesh/DAA-DoubleHelix/README.md

 max(pa<sub>i+1</sub>, pb₁) which would obviously give us the maximum sum as the given sequence to us is strictly increasing.

-  - Case 2: If intersection has occured at i or before i.
+  - Case 2: If intersection has occurred at i or before i.

-Since the given sequence is strictly increasing, and intersection has already occured at index i, it means that intersection will never occur at index i+1.
+Since the given sequence is strictly increasing, and intersection has already occurred at index i, it means that intersection will never occur at index i+1.
 Which implies that the maximum would be the prefix sum at index i+1.
 We have to prove that our algorithm gives that value.